-Foreign issuers that are exempt from SEC filing requirements under Rule 12g3-2(b) of the Exchange Act are excluded from coverage under SOX.
-Recently, in Deutschmann v.
+Foreign issuers exempt from SEC filing requirements under Rule 12g3-2(b) of the Exchange Act are excluded from coverage under Section 806.
+In Deutschmann v.
 Fortis Investments, 2006-SOX-80 (ALJ June 14, 2006), the ALJ rejected the argument that respondent, a non-publicly traded company, was covered under Section 806 as an agent of a Belgium-based publicly traded company.
 The ALJ reasoned that the foreign parent company was not covered under Section 806 because its securities were "exempt from registration under the SEC Rule 12g3-2(b)..."